Learn journalism from working reporters this summer — without leaving home.

 - 5 pm / 2 pm: Guest Talks, when scheduled.

-- Textbook (title to be determined), print or digital, purchase or as a rental.
+- Textbook, Writing and Reporting News: A Coaching Method (8th Edition) by Carole Rich, print or digital, purchase or as a rental.

 - Computer, with a broadband internet connection, audio and camera for video-conference meetings.